What is the Skilled Worker route?

-In November 2020 new changes were made by the Home Office to the new points-based immigration system.
-The Skilled Worker route will open to new applications on 01 December 2020, replacing the Tier 2 (General) route which will close on the same day.
-Whilst there are a number of similarities between Tier 2 (General) and the Skilled Worker route, the change has been implemented to allow employers to sponsor a weirder workforce from outside the UK.
-The new changes appear to be much more flexible and may encourage migrants to see the United Kingdom new immigration system as a new destination.
+At the end of 2020, the Home Office made changes to the new points-based immigration system.
+The Skilled Worker route opened for applications and replaced the Tier 2 (General work visa) route.
+Whilst there are a number of similarities between Tier 2 (General) and the Skilled Worker route, changes have been implemented to allow employers to sponsor a wider workforce from outside the UK.
+These adjustments appear to make the system much more flexible and may encourage migrants to see the United Kingdom as a more appealing destination.
 The new points-based system will include a route for skilled workers who have a job offer from an approved employer sponsor.

 Lower minimum skilled threshold

-From January 2021, the job an overseas worker has been offered will need to be at a required skill level of RQF3 or above (this is equivalent to A level).
-Unlike its predecessor, where the skill level required was at RQF6 with a couple of exception where the skilled level was lower, such as nurses, and chefs.
-Migrants applying for a Skilled Worker Visa will not need to hold formal qualifications, but the skill level of the job they will be doing will determine whether the threshold is met accordingly.
+From January 2021, any job offered to an overseas worker will need to be at a required skill level of RQF3 or above (this is equivalent to A level).
+Unlike its predecessor – where the skill level required was at RQF6 with a couple of exceptions where the skilled level was lower, such as nurses, and chefs – migrants applying for a Skilled Worker visa will not need to hold formal qualifications.
+However, the skill level of the job they will be doing will determine whether the threshold is met.

 Lower salary threshold

-Unlike Tier 2 (General) where the general salary to sponsor from overseas was £30,000, the Skilled Worker Visa brings a general salary of £25,600.
-Employers looking to recruit under the Skilled Worker route will need to pay the skilled worker a salary which equals or exceeds both a general salary threshold and the “going rate” for the occupation (as set out in the relevant SOC code), whichever is higher.
+Unlike Tier 2 (General) where the minimum salary to sponsor from overseas was £30,000, the Skilled Worker visa has a salary requirement of at least £25,600.
+Employers looking to recruit under the Skilled Worker route will need to pay the skilled worker a salary which equals or exceeds this salary threshold as well as the “going rate” for the occupation (as set out in the Standard Occupational Classification system), whichever is higher.

-A number of skilled worker using the Skilled Worker route may in fact be paid less that the new general salary, where they will be given additional “tradeable points” for other attributes.
-This is something new and distinguish than the old Tier 2 General route.
-Example of those skilled workers with a lower salary are as follows:
+However, it is possible for those using the Skilled Worker route to in fact be paid less than the new general salary, where they will be given additional “tradeable points” for other attributes.
+This is something new and different to the old Tier 2 General route.
+Examples of those skilled workers with a lower salary are as follows:

-- a) An applicant with a job offer under the shortage occupation list may be paid a salary which equals or exceeds both the general salary of £20,480 per annum and 80% of the going rate for the relevant SOC code
+- An applicant with a job offer under the shortage occupation list may be paid a salary which equals or exceeds both the general salary of £20,480 per annum and 80% of the going rate under the relevant SOC cod

-- b) An applicant who is considered a new entrant may be paid an annual salary which equals or exceeds both £20,480 and 70% of the going rate for the relevan SOC code;
+- An applicant who is considered a new entrant may be paid an annual salary which equals or exceeds both £20,480 and 70% of the going rate under the relevant SOC code

-- c) A PdD applicant may be paid an annual salary which equals or exceeds both £23,040 and 90% of the going rate for the relevant SOC code.
+- A PhD applicant may be paid an annual salary which equals or exceeds both £23,040 and 90% of the going rate for the relevant SOC code.

 The new entrant to the job market

-If during the time of Tier 2 (General) those under the age of 26, or switching from a Student Visa could benefit from the new entrant salary rate, with the Skilled Worker route Applicants sponsored in postdoctoral research positions along with those working towards professional qualifications, registration or chartered status are included.
-The students who were on Tier 4 at any time in the two years before they apply under the Skilled Worker route will benefit from the new entrant position.
+The so-called ‘new entrant’ criteria can be met in a number of ways.
+They must be under the age of 26 at the time of application, the applicant is a recent graduate or about to graduate, those sponsored in postdoctoral research positions along with those working towards professional qualifications, registration or chartered status are included.
+Students who were on Tier 4 at any time in the two years before they apply under the Skilled Worker route will benefit from the new entrant position.

 Skilled Worker Sponsorship Cap